 The Department of Student Life strives to enhance and enrich students' experiences by providing them countless opportunties to get involved.
 Active learning by participation is a hallmark of their programs — whether it be through employment or just by connecting with a club or organization.
 Students are always welcome to swing through Student Life's digs on the third floor (see us on a map - pdf) to chat about what they do and how they can get involved (or even just to grab free Cats at the Movies ticket).

-Give or take, Campus Programs is responsible for providing a variety of entertainment options for the students, both on– and off–campus (comedians, movies, skiing events, and more).
+Campus Programs is responsible for providing a variety of entertainment options for the students, both on– and off–campus (comedians, movies, skiing events, and more).
 They’re the folks behind UVM's Week of Welcome, FallFest, WinterFest, SpringFest, & more — all to ensure there’s always something fun happening on campus.

 Fraternity & Sorority Life (FSL)